dragonflypl/web-wiki/react.md

 Any event handler receives `event` argument that is wrapper around native even object.

+### Default properties

+In order to provide default values for component properties, use `static defaultProps = { ... }` inside component.

+### Rendering children

+Component props have `children` property that has access to child components.
+This is similar to transpilation in Angular.

 ## JSX

 React compiles JSX into JavaScript with `React.createElement` etc. (JavaScript representation of the DOM).
 Both syntax can be used, yet JSX is simpler.